 The Maryland Center for Montessori Studies begins offering a Primary (Early Childhood) Montessori teacher training program at Emerson Farm.

 In August, the last two grain silos are renovated.
 One is converted into additional library space, designated as the Story Gallery.
 The third and last silo, now called the Silo Gallery, is renovated into a uniquely shaped meeting room that also served as an art gallery to showcase the work of local artists as well as our own students’ work.
-Currently, this silo is being converted to a Middle School library, as well as resources for parents and school faculty and staff.
+Currently, this silo is being used as a Middle School library, as well as resources for parents and school faculty and staff.

 Emerson Farm Middle School begins in September of this year with its Montessori-based two-year program for grades 7 and 8.